krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-09-async-manual.md

 }
 ```

-If you care about performance, don't use exception-control-flow approach.
+If you care about performance, don't use the exception-control-flow approach.
 If you really need such a code,
 you have an exception constructor that doesn't fill the stack trace:

 ```java